mindthedatastructures/MDS/README.md

 ## How to Buy an NFT

 The NFTs are being listed in https://jpg.store , https://cnft.io and maybe others.
+The list of the initial listings can be found [here](https://github.com/mindthedatastructures/MDS/blob/main/listings.json)

 Be sure to check that the policy ID of the NFT is `82315ca6413d7aff8d5fe00d991c13fe5a211ecad7121850206d6a8a`.

 The NFT will be exhanged by Ada, that is the crypto currency of the Cardano Network, available in most crypto exchanges.

 https://cnft.io/project/mind-data-structures
 https://jpg.store/collections/1bf426595cb6d02e2cd0ef2ed94ca8b8d9d91bcc6e15d9e7c4638b30